leblocks/hopcsharp.nvim/README.md

 _hopcsharp_ is a lightweight code navigation tool inspired by [ctags](https://github.com/universal-ctags/ctags), built for large C# projects.
-It uses [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to quickly (not blazing fast but still good) parse code and store marks in a SQLite database for fast access.
-For example to parse all files in [dotnet framework reference source](https://github.com/microsoft/referencesource) it consists of 14641 _.cs_ files, takes ~750 seconds, after that you can navigate freely in code base using built in methods or writing queries on your own against sqlite database.
+It uses [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to quickly (not blazing fast but still good) parse code and store marks in a SQLite database for fast access, after that you can navigate freely in code base using built in methods or writing queries on your own against sqlite database.

 __This plugin is in its early stages__ expect lots of bugs :D, I hope that there will be people's interest and contributions as well.
 I myself, don't have much of a free time, it took me 3 months to get to the current (22072025)